JinAndTonic43/JinAndTonic43/README.md

 - 👋 Hi, I’m @jinsp43
-- 🌱 I’m proficient in HTML, Sass, JavaScript, React.js, Node.js, Express.js, and MySQL!
+- I’m proficient in JavaScript, React.js, Node.js, Express.js, MySQL, HTML, and Sass!
+- 🌱 Currently learning TypeScript, Next.js, and React Native!

 <!---
 jinsp43/jinsp43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.